 Combine Care with Smart Choices for a Great Smile, Year Round

 Maintaining a healthy smile throughout the year means combining daily hygiene at-home with regular preventive checkups.
 But it also means eating a well-balanced diet, in order to maintain strong teeth and healthy gums.

 Not sure what a smile-healthy diet looks like?
 Here are some general guidelines:

-- Eat lots of fresh vegetables and fruits, which are nutrient-rich and low in sugar and fat.
+- Fix your breath by eating lots of fresh vegetables and fruits, which are nutrient-rich and low in sugar and fat.

 - Focus on lean protein sources, like poultry or beans.

 - Add healthy fats to your diet, too, in the form of nuts, avocados, etc.

 - Dairy products are rich in calcium, which is great for your teeth.
 Just make sure to choose non-sweetened varieties, or those with limited added sugar.
 This is especially important when selecting yogurts, which often come packed with cavity-causing added sugar.